timescale/docs/timescaledb/how-to-guides/hypertables/create.md

 When you have created your database, you're ready to create your first hypertable.
 Creating a hypertable is a two-step process; you need to create a standard PostgreSQL table, and then convert it into a TimescaleDB hypertable.
-The method for creating distributed hypertable on a multi-node cluster is similar.
+The method for creating a distributed hypertable on a multi-node cluster is similar.

 ## Create a hypertable